The Merry-Go-Round: History

 The band released their only album, The Merry-Go-Round, in November 1967.
 It stalled, reaching only number 190, and soon after, Rinehart departed.
 He was replaced by Rick Dey of the Vejtables.
 Several further singles, including "She Laughed Loud"/"Had to Run Around", "Come Ride, Come Ride"/"She Laughed Loud", "Listen, Listen"/"Missing You" and Til the Day After"/"Highway", were released in 1967 and 1968 but failed to chart.

+The Merry-Go-Round performed at the Fantasy Fair and Magic Mountain Music Festival in 1967 on both days of the music festival.
+They closed the show on Saturday, June 10 and were the second to the show closer on Sunday, June 11.

-Three members of the group, Rick Dey, Emitt Rhodes, and Joel Larson appeared on ABC's The Dating Game in 1968 and the group performed "Live" during the intro to the show.
+Three members of the group, Rick Dey, Emitt Rhodes, and Joel Larson appeared on The Dating Game in 1968 and the group performed "Live" during the intro to the show.
 They started work on a second album but never completed it.
 After fan interest in the group dissipated, they disbanded in 1969.

 Legacy

-The Merry-Go-Round performed at the Fantasy Fair and Magic Mountain Music Festival in 1967 on both days of the music festival.
-They closed the show on Saturday, June 10 and were the second to the show closer on Sunday, June 11.
-This music festival became a blueprint for future rock concerts of the same scale.

 "You're a Very Lovely Woman" was covered in 1971 by Linda Ronstadt on Capitol single 3021 as "(She's A) Very Lovely Woman."
 Her version reached number 70 on the Billboard Hot 100.

-"Live" was covered by the Bangles on their 1984 album All Over the Place and "Time Will Show the Wiser" was recorded by Fairport Convention on their debut album in 1968, a song still played regularly by Fairport at their Cropredy Festival.
+The Bangles covered "Live" on their 1984 album All Over the Place.
+Fairport Convention recorded "Time Will Show the Wiser" on their debut album in 1968 and still play the song regularly at their Cropredy Festival.

-A 14-song 'best of' album was released by Rhino Records in 1985.
+A 14-song best-of album was released by Rhino Records in 1985.

 A CD containing their only LP and other existing material was issued in 2005 on Rev-Ola Records.
 An unlisted hidden track, "California Girls", follows the regular CD tracks.
-It was used in a Herb Alpert promotional TV movie Beat of the Brass.
+It was used in a Herb Alpert promotional TV movie, Beat of the Brass.
 The trumpet section is played by Herb Alpert's Tijuana Brass.

 Their only album was reissued in April 2010 by Sundazed Music, which was remastered from original analog tapes in high-quality vinyl.

+Bassist Bill Rinehart died on April 18, 2017, aged 71.